Marsh Bird Surveys

 Marshbird Webinar for Volunteers

 The marsh bird survey focuses on secretive nesting marsh birds including: pied-billed grebe, American bittern, least bittern, black rail, king rail, Virginia rail, sora, common moorhen, and American coot.
-This marsh bird monitoring protocol is adapted from the Standardized North American Marsh Bird Monitoring Protocols (Conway, 2009) and very similar to that used in the 2nd Pennsylvania Breeding Bird Atlas (Lanzone, et. al. 2006) because they have shown that these often under detected marsh birds, respond to playback at particular times of day during the nesting season.
-Playback surveys can improve our understanding of the statewide distribution and relative abundance of these rare birds (Conway 2009).
+This marsh bird monitoring protocol is adapted from the Standardized North American Marsh Bird Monitoring Protocols (Conway 2009) and very similar to that used in the 2nd Pennsylvania Breeding Bird Atlas (Lanzone et. al. 2006).
+Because often under-detected marsh birds, respond to playback during the nesting season, these surveys can improve our understanding of the statewide distribution and relative abundance of these rare birds (Conway 2009).

 The information collected will promote conservation efforts for this declining habitat and the birds and other wild species that depend upon it.
 Other rare non-target birds may also be encountered including; Wilson’s snipe, sedge and marsh wrens, American woodcock and alder and willow flycatchers.

 Marsh bird surveys will be conducted on wetlands across the state during the 2020 breeding season.
 The PGC will concentrate special effort on surveying the largest wetlands during the 2020 season.
 We’re looking for volunteers to helps us with all the other wetlands in Pennsylvania.
 Data collected on any wetland will benefit marsh birds by improving our understand or their abundance and distribution.
 Your participation is needed!

 Surveys should be conducted between May 1st and June 15th either in the morning or the evening, when marsh birds are most detectable.